marisaroque/sketch-markup-listify/README.md

 ## Roadmap & Feature Ideas

-* [ ] Build relations between text layers and its sub-groups.
+[ ] Build relations between text layers and its sub-groups.
-* [ ] Create an option to select the type of lists tag, like, `ul`, `ol` or `option`.
+[ ] Create an option to select the type of list tags, like, `ul`, `ol` or `option`.
-* [ ] Create an option to select the tags that might need to be inserted inside `li` tag, like, for example, `li > a`, `li > p`, `li > span`, etc.
+[ ] Create an option to select the tags that might need to be inserted inside `li` tags, like, for example, `li > a`, `li > p`, `li > span`, etc.
-* [ ] Find a solution for handling invisible layers or group of layers.
+[ ] Find a solution for handling invisible layers or group of layers.
-* [ ] Create an option to copy Pug (old Jade) and Handlebars.
+[ ] Create an option to copy Pug (old Jade) and Handlebars.
-* [ ] Create an option to copy the JSON corresponding to the selection made.
+[ ] Create an option to copy the JSON corresponding to the selection made.
-* [ ] Consider the possibility of creating pasteable markup lists with images, text and shapes.
+[ ] Consider the possibility of creating pasteable markup lists with images, text and shapes.
-* [ ] Consider the possibility of developing the inverse action, i.e., have a HTML list and be able to convert it into groups and/or text layers.
+[ ] Consider the possibility of developing the inverse action, i.e., have an HTML list and be able to convert it into groups and/or text layers.

 ## Feedback